svsumit98/Dev_Connect_FD/README.md

 - Created feedSlice and add in the store, feed.jsx, build the user card on feed!!
 - Created Profile.jsx which uses EditProfile.jsx component
 - Created EditProfile component!!
+- Show Toast Message on save of profile
+- See all my connections

 Body
 NavBar